 When it comes to saving money, I’m a big believer in doing whatever it takes.
 If having too much tax taken out of your check each week so you get a big refund helps you save, do it.
-While you’ll lose interest on your money while Uncle Sam is holding on to it, that’s better than blowing it on stuff you don’t need.
-Besides, interest rates today are anemic at even the best online banks.
-And that brings me to the Wells Fargo (formally Wachovia) Way2Save savings account.
+You’ll lose interest on your money while Uncle Sam is holding on to it.
+But it’s better than blowing it on stuff you don’t need.

-The second reason has to do with what Wells Fargo calls the Save As You Go option.
+The second twist is much more beneficial and has to do with what Wells Fargo calls the Save As You Go option.
 Save As You Go requires you to have a Wells Fargo checking account in addition to the Way2Save savings account.
 With both in place, Wells Fargo will help you save by transferring $1 from your checking account to your savings account when one of the following occurs:

 - You make a check card purchase (using a PIN or signature).

 - You pay a bill online with Wells Fargo Bill Pay.

 - You have an automatic payment deducted from your linked checking account.

 Perhaps most importantly however is that the Way2Save account charges a monthly maintenance fee of $5 unless one of the following three conditions are met:

 - The account holder is under the age of 18

 - You carry an average daily balance of $300

 The sad reality for this kind of savings account is that it’s outdated.
 When interest rates were under 0.50% and the economy was in the tank, a bank could get away with offering a poor interest rate if they offered other perks.
 Having your money automatically taken from a checking or debit card and placed inside of a savings account was a pretty neat feature 10 years ago.
 Today, dozens of other sites offer savings apps that do this very thing.
 And many offer this perk without charging a penny.